kshlsa/fortress/docs/validators/governance/submitting.md

 5. `--fees` is a flat-rate incentive for a validator to process your transaction
    - the network still accepts zero fees, but many nodes will not transmit your transaction to the network without a minimum fee
    - many nodes (including the Figment node) use a minimum fee to desincentivize transaction spamming
-   - 7500atorque is equal to 0.0075 TORQUE
+   - 7500atorque is equal to 0.0075 FORTRESS
-6. `--chain-id torque_90001-2` is Torque Mainnet.
+6. `--chain-id torque_90001-2` is Fortress Mainnet.
 For current and past chain-id's, please look at the [tharsis/mainnet resource](https://github.com/tharsis/mainnet)
-   - the testnet chain ID is [torque_9000-4](https://testnet.mintscan.io/torque).
+   - the testnet chain ID is [torque_9000-4](https://testnet.mintscan.io/fortress).
 For current and past testnet information, please look at the [testnet repository](https://github.com/tharsis/testnets)
-7. `--node` is using a full node to send the transaction to the Torque Mainnet
+7. `--node` is using a full node to send the transaction to the Fortress Mainnet

 ### Verifying your transaction

-After posting your transaction, your command line interface (`torqued`) will provide you with the transaction's hash, which you can either query using torqued or by searching the transaction hash using [Mintscan](https://www.mintscan.io/torque) or any block explorer.
+After posting your transaction, your command line interface (`torqued`) will provide you with the transaction's hash, which you can either query using torqued or by searching the transaction hash using [Mintscan](https://www.mintscan.io/fortress) or any block explorer.

 ### Depositing funds after a proposal has been submitted